callowaysutton/local-weather-pwa/README.md

 The MIT License (MIT).
 Please see [License File](LICENSE.md) for more information.

-Made with :heart: in :zambia:
+Made with :heart: in :zambia: and the :us: